 - People can be crushed against a wall/object or towards a fixed part of the machine.

 - Unreliable or faulty machines could cause injury, especially if the machine is used improperly through inexperience or lack of training.

-In recent news an ice cream cone manufacturer was fined £300,000 after a worker had four of his fingers amputated while cleaning the metalworking lathe machine.
-It was an accident waiting to happen as employees had been cleaning the metal shafts for years without a safe system in place.
+An ice cream cone manufacturer was recently fined £300,000 after a worker had four fingers amputated.
+It happened as he was cleaning the metalworking lathe machine.
+It was an accident waiting to happen; employees had been cleaning the metal shafts for years without a safe system in place.

 Similarly, a food & drink packaging manufacturer was recently fined £100,000 after one of their employee’s hand was pulled into the print rollers while cleaning the running machine, resulting in partial amputation of two of his fingers.
 “This case serves as a reminder to industry that planning and guarding of machinery requires regular reviews and monitoring to ensure workplace safety” said Karl Raw, HSE inspector.

 In both cases, the accident could have been easily avoided if the employers considered the following risk assessments for the use and operation of machinery: